 Check out our map for exact biking routes or ask our team for assistance.
-The inn has complementary bicycles for you to use during your stay.
-Six brand new bikes as well!
-If you are looking for specialty bicycles – tandems, electric assist, road bikes, or trailers and third wheels for younger rides, Meat Machine Cycles a few blocks away will assist.
+The inn has six new hybrid bicycles for you to use during your stay.
+If you are looking for specialty bicycles – tandems, electric assist, road bikes, or trailers and third wheels for younger riders, Meat Machine Cycles a few blocks away will assist.

 Pear Point Turn Point (6 miles r/t)